• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Section 1.
 The duties of the Board are as follows:

-A. To select a qualified manager
+A. To select a qualified Library Manager.

 B. To assure adequate financing and money management for the library.